Note: The Budget Office website (located here) is the new location

 - Undergraduate and postbaccalaureate full-time equivalent students (FTES) by term are derived by dividing total semester or quarter term credit units attempted by 15.
 Annual undergraduate and postbaccalaureate full-time equivalent students, whether for annualized summer, academic year, or college year FTES, are derived by dividing total semester student credit units attempted by 30 or total quarter student credit units attempted by 45.
 Annual Summer Arts, International Programs, and CalStateTEACH undergraduate and postbaccalaureate FTES are calculated by dividing total student credit units attempted by 30.

-- Graduate full-time equivalent students (FTES) by term are derived by dividing total semester or quarter term credit units attempted by 12.
+- Graduate full-time equivalent students (FTES) by term --for both master's and doctoral enrollment-- are derived by dividing total semester or quarter term credit units attempted by 12.
 Annual graduate full-time equivalent students, whether for annualized summer, academic year, or college year FTES, are derived by dividing total semester student credit units attempted by 24 or total quarter student credit units attempted by 36.
 Annual graduate FTES for Summer Arts, International Programs, and CalStateTEACH are calculated by dividing total student credit units attempted by 24.

 6. Regular students are those individuals who attempt 6.1 student credit units or more during a term.
 Limited students are those individuals who attempt six or fewer student credit units.
 As a consequence of the relatively small workload being attempted, limited students are charged reduced student fees.